mnot/I-D/http-encryption-encoding/draft.md

 The label used for the PRF is the ASCII string "encrypted Content-Encoding" and the seed is the value of the "nonce" parameter, which is first decoded.
 The "nonce" parameter therefore MUST be provided to enable decryption.

+### ECDH Key Derivation {#ecdh}

+When an "ecdh" parameter is present, key derivation relies on several pieces of information that the sender and receiver have agreed upon out of band:

+* The elliptic curve that will be used for the ECDH process

+* The format of the ephemeral public share that is included in the "ecdh" parameter.
+For instance, both parties might need to agree whether this is an uncompressed or compressed point.

+The "keyid" parameter contains an identifier for these agreed parameters as well as the keying material used by the receiver.
+This means that the actual content of the "ecdh" parameter does not need to explicitly include all this information.

+The intended recipient recovers this information and their shared secret and are then able to generate a shared secret using the ECDH process on the selected curve.

+Specifications that rely on an ECDH exchange for this content-coding MUST either specify what curve and point format to use, or how a curve and point format is negotiated between sender and receiver.

 # Examples